 When you are done, choose Open.

-To apply the newly loaded installation settings to the open project, choose File > Save or press CTRL+S.
+To apply the newly loaded installation settings to the open project, choose File > Save Package or press CTRL+S.

 If the transform file is not already located in the same directory as the project file, the Wizard creates a copy of the transform file there when you save the project file.

-Saving a project¶
+Save a project¶

-If the setup.ini file is not located in the same directory as the project file, you will see an error message when you try to save the file.
+If the setup.ini file is not located in the same directory as the project file, you see an error message when you try to save the file.
 But if the transform file is not located in the same directory as the project file, the Wizard places a copy in the same directory as the .msi file.

-If the setup.ini file is not located in the same directory as the project file, you will see a message indicating that you cannot save the project (.msi) file.
+If the setup.ini file is not located in the same directory as the project file, you see a message indicating that you cannot save the project (.msi) file.

 Pre deployment file verification¶